Larry Amero: Project Loquace

 In May 2015, it was revealed that in order to join local 502 of the International Longshore & Warehouse workers union at the Port of Vancouver, an applicant requires a sponsor already working on the waterfront and that Amero from his jail cell in Montreal had been sponsoring other Hells Angels to join local 502.
 In 2014, Amero sponsored another Hells Angel, Ryan Sept, to work for the Port of Vancouver.
 Criminologist Rob Gordon of Simon Fraser University told Kim Bolan, the crime correspondent of The Vancouver Sun: "From the union perspective, I'm sure you would find there is a great deal of cronyism going on — that these jobs pass from one hand to another.
 And as they do so, individuals who are possibly involved in organized crime are passing the jobs on to their buddies, either directly or indirectly."
 In July 2015, Lindsey Houghton of the Combined Forces Special Enforcement Unit – BC (CFSEU-BC) told journalist Rattan Mall of the Indo-Canadian Voice about the possibility of Amero being granted bail from the Montreal jail he was being held in: “While it’s just one guy [Amero], this could result in a number of different things happening.
 He’s probably one of the most high profile Hells Angels members in British Columbia in terms of his criminal profile."
 The charges relating to cocaine smuggling against Amero were dropped on August 31, 2017, when his lawyers persuaded the judge that the Crown had taken too long to bring the case to court.

 Arrest, trial and conviction

 After being released from jail in Montreal, Amero settled in Ottawa.
 On January 25, 2018, Amero was arrested in Ottawa and charged with the murders of Sandip Duhre and Sukhveer "Sukh" Dhak.
 Starting on June 29, 2021, Amero was on trial in Vancouver for the murders of Duhre and Dhak.
 On August 29, 2022, Amero was convicted of two counts of conspiracy to commit murder in connection to the slayings of Duhre and Dhak.
 Amero's co-accused Rabih "Robby" Alkhalil was convicted of both conspiracy and first-degree murder in Duhre's death, and was found guilty of plotting to murder Dhak.
-However, Rabih Alkhali escaped from the North Fraser pre-trial centre before his conviction, and to date is still at large.
+However, Rabih Alkhali escaped from the North Fraser pre-trial centre before his conviction, but was arrested in Qatar.